What Debugging a CORS Error Taught Me About Problem-Solving

 My first mistake?
 Panicking and throwing random CORS headers at the problem.
 CORS isn't random — it exists to protect users by preventing unauthorized cross-origin requests.

-When I rushed in copying Stack Overflow snippets, I only made things worse.
-My frustration grew with each failed attempt.
-But once I stopped, took a breath, and understood that the browser enforces CORS for security, the vague error suddenly started to make sense.
+When I copied Stack Overflow snippets, I only made things worse.
+Once I stopped, took a breath, and understood that the browser enforces CORS for security, the vague error started to make sense.

 Lesson 2: Reproduce the CORS Error Consistently

-My panic was making me sloppy.
-Instead of changing everything at once, I forced myself to slow down and carefully test each scenario:
+Instead of changing everything at once, I forced myself to slow down and test each scenario:

 - Locally → Payload worked perfectly